dylanlegebokow/MarchMadnessPredictor/README.md

 - Rest of definitions found at: https://www.basketball-reference.com/about/glossary.html

+### 2019 Tournament Predictions
+The visual for bracket predictions can be found [here](https://github.com/dylanlegebokow/MarchMadnessPredictor/blob/master/2019_Predictions.jpg).

 ### Future Work
 - Don't use the NumPy package as it is relatively slow
 - Research what statistics are most accurate at predicting basketball game outcomes and use those statistics